davilapa/cs-project/README.md

 - [**React Router DOM**](https://reactrouter.com/) - A JavaScript framework that lets us handle client and server-side routing in React applications.
 - [**Zustand**](https://zustand-demo.pmnd.rs/) - A small, fast, and scalable bearbones state management solution.

+## Technical Decisions
+   - Zustand was used as a State global manager because in the problem we didn't have a backend to persite the data, so to share info between the Home Dynamic Form and Confirmation page, we created useConfirmationDataStore a Zustand store, in this way we have this info without the use of a ContextProvider, only as a Custom hook.

 ## Files Structure

 ```